-In addition, the Treasurer works with the County Auditor, the Department of Information Technology, and representatives from School and other districts depositing funds into the Treasury.
-The objective is to as far as possible automate the transfer of financial information between the disparate groups.
-These efforts are intended to provide enhanced internal controls, reduce staff workloads, and generate cost savings to the pool participants.
+In addition, the Treasurer works with the County Auditor, the Department of Information Technology, and representatives from Schools and other districts depositing funds into the

+Treasury.
+The objective is to the extent possible automate the transfer of financial information between disparate groups.
+These efforts are intended to provide enhanced internal controls, reduce staff workloads, and generate cost savings for the pool participants.